Git-123-Hub/reinforcement-learning-algorithm/README.md

 # reinforcement-learning-algorithm

-implementation of reinforcement learning algorithm that is easy to read and understand
+- `object oriented`: all of the rl agents using the same framework(base class `Agent`), makes it easy to read and understand
+- `perfect reproduction`: training result would be exactly the same under the same random seed

 # algorithm implemented and corresponding paper